-Why does Shoobx ask for salary, manager, and other terms stated in the offer letter?
+Why does the platform ask for salary, manager, and other terms stated in the offer letter?

-Shoobx asks this because we use data like the salary in the Employee Record to keep a clear log of salary history.
+We ask for this data because the data, such as salary in the Employee Record, keeps a clear log of salary history.
 We use data like the employee's manager in multiple places, most notably to generate the company's organizational chart correctly.
-We use every term that we ask for somewhere in your Shoobx account to allow you to better manage your employees.
+Every piece of information that we ask for is used somewhere in your account to allow you to better manage your employees.

 Does the offer letter grant the employee shares?

 Offer letters sometimes include equity as part of the employee's compensation.
 The number of shares the employee will receive may be stated in the offer letter (usually in the compensation section).
 However, this does not actually give the employee those shares--it is only a promise of equity.
 The board must approve the grant, a grant agreement must be executed, and the employee must purchase the shares.
 If the offer was generated through the platform, the system will remind the user of the promised shares the next time the Grant Shares workflow is run.

 How do I add an End Date to an offer letter?